CumulusNetworks/docs/content/cumulus-netq-410/Whats-New/_index.md

 ## What's New in NetQ 4.10.0
 <!-- vale on -->

-NetQ 4.10 now integrates with Base Command Manager, a toolkit to streamline cluster provisioning, workload management, and infrastructure monitoring.
+NetQ 4.10 now integrates with Base Command Manager (BCM), a toolkit to streamline cluster provisioning, workload management, and infrastructure monitoring.
 With Base Command Manager and NetQ, administrators can monitor telemetry data and perform health checks on a network’s fabric.

-BCM 10 also provides a Kubernetes wizard to manage NetQ provisioning for high availability, on-prem single or multi-node clusters.
+Base Command Manager 10 also provides a Kubernetes wizard to manage NetQ provisioning for high availability, on-prem single or multi-node clusters.
 Using the wizard, administrators can:

 - Avoid port conflicts between BCM and NetQ
 - Verify that all the installation prerequisites are met